Mathematical methods in region-based theories of space: the case of Whitehead points: Spaces of Whitehead points

+then every $W^\omega$-representative is a~G-representative. \end{theorem} The small modification we mentioned is the inclusion of \eqref{C5} in the premises of the theorem.
+Here, \eqref{C5} is a~region-based version of connectedness, i.e., it says that every non-zero and non-unity region touches its Boolean complement.
+For a more detailed analysis of this, we again refer the reader to \citep{Gruszczynski-et-al-GAWPTSC}.

-In light of the above and the earlier results, we may conclude that the set $\prePt_G^{\Nat}$ of those Grzegorczyk representatives that countable sets can faithfully represent, we have the equality: $\prePt^{\Nat}_G=\prePt^{\Nat}_W$.
-Which Boolean contact algebras satisfy this equality, then?
+In light of the above and the earlier results, we may conclude that the set $\prePt_G^{\Nat}$ of those Grzegorczyk representatives that countable sets can faithfully represent, we have the equality: $\prePt^{\Nat}_G=\prePt^{\Nat}_W$, and in consequence, $\Grz^\omega=\Wthd^\omega$, where the former set is the set of Grzegorczyk points obtained from the elements of $\prePt^{\Nat}_G$ and the latter the set of Whitehead points obtained from the elements of $\prePt^{\Nat}_W$.